uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 - Can view and modify their own personal info.
 - Can view and modify their children's personal info.
 - Can view only their own children's sample data.
-- Can view the indoor/outdoor classifications only for the sample data of their own children.
 - Can send samples associated with their children to the server.
 - Can view the list of their own children.
 - Can view the list of the studies their children are part of (by